attackingzcash/attackingzcash.github.io/anonset/index.md

 ## Zcash + Hush Anonymity Sets

 The anonymity set is a *set*, not a count!
-Josh Swihart of Zcash Company does not seem to understand the difference between a daily count of transactions and the current set of privacy.
+[Josh Swihart](https://twitter.com/jswihart/status/1273022506014834688) of Zcash Company does not seem to understand the difference between a daily count of transactions and the current set of privacy.
 They are completely different, yet he talks as if they are the same.
-All graphics from Swihart and Zcash Company related to transaction counts are *NOT* anonymity sets.
+All graphics from Swihart and Zcash Company related to transaction counts are *NOT* anonymity sets counts.
 They are transaction counts, which is not related directly to anonsets at all.
 It's possible to have very high transaction counts and very small anonsets.